History of L'Anse Creuse Public Schools

 Satisfied with a century’s worth of historical significance, the board selected L’Anse Creuse Public Schools as the district’s official name.

 Today, the district occupies 37 square miles of northeast Macomb County.
-It has 10 elementary schools, four middle schools and two high schools.
-In addition, it has two child care centers, a vocational and technical center, an adult and community education facility and the John R. Armstrong Performing Arts Center.
+It has nine elementary schools, four middle schools and two high schools.
+In addition, it has two child care centers, a vocational and technical center and the John R. Armstrong Performing Arts Center.

 “Glen Peters, as the first Board of Education president, set the standards of ethics and excellence for our district,” said Derald Van Camp, former L’Anse Creuse Public Schools Board of Education president.
 “It is these standards that makes L’Anse Creuse Public Schools prosper."